Doctoral New Investigator (DNI) Grants

 - Qualifications or potential of the principal investigator(s) and adequacy of the facilities to conduct the research.

-- The Advisory Board strongly suggests that at least 60 percent of the total proposal budget be devoted to support the education and training of students (undergraduates, graduate stipends and tuition remission, and/or postdoctoral fellows).
+The PRF Committee requires at least 60 percent of the total budget be devoted to support the education and training of students (undergraduates, graduate stipends and tuition remission, and/or postdoctoral fellows).
 If you have any questions about allowable budget allocations, please contact the appropriate Program Manager before submitting a proposal.
 For proposals that are funded, the budget becomes part of the grant agreement.
 Revisions to the grant budget can only be made with prior approval of ACS PRF.

 - Excluded Charges: No overhead costs may be charged, which includes secretarial and/or administrative salaries.
 Funds may not be used to support laboratory technicians, contractors, consultants, or visiting faculty.

-- Principal Investigator Stipend: Principal investigators may request a contribution to his or her summer salary, not to exceed $8,000 per grant year, including fringe benefits, up to a maximum of $16,000.
+- Principal Investigator Stipend: Principal investigators may request a contribution to summer salary, not to exceed $8,000 per grant year, including fringe benefits, up to a maximum of $16,000.
 This limit does NOT change as a result of time extensions.

 - Travel: A maximum of $2,000 per grant year, or $4,000 total, may be used for conference travel.
 This limit does NOT change as a result of time extensions.
 Support of student travel to scientific meetings is encouraged.
 There are no restrictions on foreign travel.
 Note that scientific work performed away from the home institution is considered field work and is budgeted separately.

 - Capital Equipment: Requests for capital equipment on DNI grant proposals are discouraged.
-However, a limited amount of capital equipment funds (≤ $5000) may be included in the proposed budget, with justification in Part VI of the application, and a discussion of institutional cost-matching (if provided).
+However, a limited amount of capital equipment funds (≤ $5000) may be included in the proposed budget, with justification and description of institutional cost-matching (if any) in the budget justification.

 - New investigators may submit only one research proposal for consideration per meeting and may not hold more than one active PRF research grant at a time.